News from Savannah Walling, Artistic Director

 On behalf of the Board of Directors of Vancouver Moving Theatre Society I am pleased to extend congratulations to Vancouver Moving Theatre’s Executive Director Terry Hunter and Artistic Director Savannah Walling as recipients of the 2009 Mayor’s Award (Community Arts).

-Ann McDonell, Lorazepam buy, Free Lorazepam samples, President
+Ann McDonell, President

 Vancouver Moving Theatre Society